 11.6 Time Keeping

-Employees are expected to time in when they report for work and time out when they leave the office.
+Non-Exempt Employees, in particular, must time in when they report for work and time out when they leave the office.
+This system will assist the HROS in validating overtime hours worked.

-- If there is any indication or evidence showing that a violation has been committed by an employee, the immediate head shall inform and coordinate closely with the Corporate Services Division Head and the HR Department Head, initiate the preparation of an administrative action memorandum to inform the employee of the observed violation and to ask him/her to explain in writing within twenty four (24) hours (or forty eight (48) hours depending on the complexity of the case) why no disciplinary action, as specified in the table of administrative offenses and sanctions, should be taken against him / her.
+11.7.1 If there is any indication or evidence showing that a violation has been committed by an employee, the immediate head shall inform and coordinate closely with the HROS Head or HR Business Partner, initiate the preparation of an administrative action memorandum to inform the employee of the observed violation and to ask him/her to explain in writing within twenty four (24) hours (or forty eight (48) hours depending on the complexity of the case) why no disciplinary action, as specified in the table of administrative offenses and sanctions, should be taken against him / her.

-- The HR Department Head shall review the circumstances of the case and the administrative action memorandum / letter before its release to the employee concerned.
-If the nature of the wrongdoing or the result of the preliminary investigation of the case warrants the preventive suspension of the employee, the head shall immediately implement the preventive suspension upon seeking clearance from the division head or the president, the Corporate Services Head and the Human Resources Head.
+11.7.2 The HROS Head or HR Business Partner shall review the circumstances of the case and the administrative action memorandum / letter before its release to the employee concerned.
+If the nature of the wrongdoing or the result of the preliminary investigation of the case warrants the preventive suspension of the employee, the head shall immediately implement the preventive suspension upon seeking clearance from the senior leader or the President & CEO and the HROS Head.

-- The heads may likewise seek the assistance of Internal Audit and General Services units depending on the nature of the case and the kind of assistance required.
+The head, senior leaders concerned and HROS may likewise seek the assistance of Internal Audit depending on the nature of the case and the kind of assistance required.

-- The head shall determine the facts of the case, evaluate all the reports and findings together with the written explanation of the employee, and, as soon as possible, together with the Corporate Services Head and the HR Head decide and enforce the appropriate action using the table of administrative offenses and sanctions as reference.
+11.7.3 The head shall determine the facts of the case, evaluate all the reports and findings together with the written explanation of the employee, and, as soon as possible, together with the HROS Head or HR Business Partner decide and enforce the appropriate action using the table of administrative offenses and sanctions as reference.

-- HRD shall review all decisions for suspension and dismissal or termination of employment prior to implementation and other cases referred to it.
-It will determine whether or not the legal requirements of just cause and due process have been complied with.
+11.7.4 The HROS Head shall review all decisions for suspension and dismissal or termination of employment prior to implementation and other cases referred to it.
+He/she determine whether or not the legal requirements of just cause and due process have been complied with.

-- If the Corporate Services Division Head and the Human Resources Head agree with the dismissal / termination of the employee under investigation, the Section or Department Head, through its Division Head, shall secure the confirmation of the executive vice president and the president.
+11.7.5 If the HROS Head agrees with the dismissal / termination of the employee under investigation, the immediate head through his/her senior leader, shall secure the confirmation of the President & CEO.

-- It is the policy of the Company to provide prompt, effective and acceptable means for employees to bring problems and complaints concerning their work and their well-being at work to the attention of management.
+b) It is the policy of the Company to provide prompt, effective and acceptable means for employees to bring problems and complaints concerning their work and their well being at work to the attention of management.

 i.
 Any grievance must first be given orally or in writing to the employee’s immediate supervisor/manager.
 The employee should submit the grievance personally but may ask a fellow employee to appear with him/her.